CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/sapui5.md

 ## Results

-1. After performing all these steps, your plugin should now be visible in the AppEngine Administration Panel.
+1. After performing all these steps, your plugin should now be visible in the CompuTec AppEngine Administration Panel.
 2. Open a browser and navigate to `http://localhost:54000/`.
 Click Administration Panel:

     ![Administration Panel](./media/sapui5/administration-panel.webp)